aneeshmurali-n/smart-emergency-light-10000mAh-pic12f675/README.md

   Triggered via a microswitch (KEY1 – force charge button)

 - 🔴 **LED Indicators:**
-  - Green LED blinks while charging; stays solid when fully charged
+  - Green LED blinks while charging, stays solid when fully charged
   - Red LED glows when battery is critically low (only when plugged in)
   - Separate indicators for 12V and 5V power presence